-The Saints are not surprised at situations with which they have found themselves surrounded from time to foreshadowed oy His servants.
-Not one movement has been made but by the sanction of God and for the good of Hispeople.
-We have a God who is not far away, but one who is living and hearing, to whom the children of men can go and ask for and obtain information.
+The Saints are not surprised at the situations with which they have found themselves surrounded from time to time.
+All these things have been foreshadowed by His servants.
+Not one movement has been made but hy the sanction of God and for the good of Hispeople.
+We have a God who is not far away, but one who is living and hearing, to whom the children of men can go and ask for and obtain in. formation.
 No one need to be in doubt or falter and waver because of any-thing that surrounds us.
-The purpose of all is that we shall be tried and receive an experience which will be for our good not only in this life, but in a life to come.
+The purpose of all is that we shall be tried and reexperience which will ceive au he for our good not only this life, hut in a life to co in to come.
 What we do reaches behind the veil and has an influence over us for good or for evil.
 Here we sow, and as we sow we shall reap.
-As we build so we shall be in the life to come.
+As we build so we shall he in the life to come.

-The speaker said he was aware that in the circumstances now surrounding the Saints there were things, the tendency of which was to lead many astray from the pure principles of the Gospel and induce them to look with allowance upon many things which were formerly abhorred.
-The pro-fanation of the Sabbath was one of these things.
+The speaker said he was aware that in the circumstances now surrounding the Saints there were things, the ten-dency of which was to lead many astray from the pure principles of the Gospel and induce them to look with allowance upon many things which were formerly abhorred.
+The pro-fanation of the Sabbath was one of fanation of the Sabhath was one of these things.
 It has become almost a mania.
 The Sabbath is the day when people think they can go to the lake, to races and all sorts of pleasure resorts.
 People who have covenanted with God in holy places violate those